MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage.md

 <!-- The name of the credential must include the bucket name. -->
 - The IDENTITY should always be `'S3 Access Key'` when using the S3 connector.
 - The Access Key ID and Secret Key ID must not contain a colon.
-Access Key Id and Secret Key ID is the user and password created on the S3-compliant object storage.
+Access Key ID and Secret Key ID is the user and password created on the S3-compliant object storage.
 - Only alphanumeric values are allowed.
 - The Access Key ID must have proper permissions on the S3-compatible object storage.